Our Staff

 Executive Director

-Winnie Luk is a visionary senior leader with over 25 years of progressive experience and proven expertise in strategic planning, project and events management, human resources, financial management, fundraising, and team development working across non-profit, film, entertainment, and public sectors.
+Winnie Luk is a visionary senior leader with close to 30 years of progressive experience and proven expertise in strategic planning, project and events management, human resources, financial management, fundraising, and team development working across non-profit, film, entertainment, and public sectors.

-Prior to her role at the DSO, Winnie served as the Managing Director of Rainbow Railroad for four years, a charitable organization that provides support to LGBTQI+ individuals seeking a safe haven from state-sponsored or enabled violence.
+Prior to her role at the DSO, Winnie served for four years as the Managing Director of Rainbow Railroad, a charitable organization that provides support to LGBTQI+ individuals seeking a safe haven from state-sponsored or enabled violence.
 Before that, she was the Director of Operations and Events at Inside Out, the presenter of the annual Toronto and Ottawa 2SLGBTQI+ Film Festivals and was with the organization for 16 years.
 Winnie also worked with the City of Toronto for eight years in the Parks and Recreation Department where her work included supervising disability recreation programming.
-Notably, her work with the city, Inside Out and Rainbow Railroad has further amplified her dedication to promoting inclusivity and ensuring equitable opportunities for all.
-Winnie channels her passion to empower others and foster a community that authentically represents and supports individuals with disabilities.

-Additionally, Winnie is an Advisory Committee member for the Toronto Reel Asian International Film Festival, Advisory Committee member for CISF (Canadian Independant Screen Fund for BPOC Creators) Project Advisory Committee member for Independent Living’s Festivals and Events Accessibility Project and shareholder of the Glad Day Bookshop, the world’s oldest LGBTQI+ bookstore.
-Other select organizations she has contributed to as a senior volunteer include sitting on the Board of Directors for ILGA (International Lesbian, Gay, Bisexual, Trans and Intersex Association of North America and the Caribbean), Board of Directors for Buddies in Bad Times Theatre and Selection Committee for the Community One Foundation.
+Winnie is a member of the Advisory Committee for the Toronto Reel Asian International Film Festival, a member of the Advisory Committee for the CISF (Canadian Independent Screen Fund for BIPOC Creators), a Project Advisory Committee member for Independent Living’s Festivals and Events Accessibility Project, and a shareholder in Glad Day Bookshop, the world’s oldest LGBTQI+ bookstore.
+Other select organizations to which she has contributed as a senior volunteer include serving on the Board of Directors for ILGA (International Lesbian, Gay, Bisexual, Trans, and Intersex Association of North America and the Caribbean), the Board of Directors for Buddies in Bad Times Theatre, and the Selection Committee for the Community One Foundation.

 Alethea Bakogeorge